openhwgroup/core-v-xif/docs/source/x_ext.rst

 In order to avoid system level deadlock both the |processor| and the |coprocessor| shall obey the following rules:

 * The ``valid`` signal of a transaction shall not be dependent on the corresponding ``ready`` signal.
-* Transactions related to an earlier part of the instruction flow shall not depend on transactions with the same ``id`` related to a later part of the instruction flow.
+* Transactions related to an earlier part of the instruction flow shall not depend on transactions with the same ``hartid`` and ``id`` related to a later part of the instruction flow.
 The instruction flow is defined from earlier to later as follows:

   * compressed transaction
   * issue transaction